willvin313/PHPRad-Helpful-Resources/README.md

 - [PHPRad Tips and Tricks: Integrating full calendar plugin into your PHPRad Project - Part 2](https://www.youtube.com/watch?v=UsLlG4EvkbQ): This video explains how to add the full calendar plugin to your PHPRad project.
 This is part 2 of a 3 video series.
 We made the full calendar plugin to pick our appointments from the database.

 ### PHPRad

+- [PHPRAD | List & View Page Field Properties | PlainText](https://www.youtube.com/watch?v=JMfHE0si9Ow): Learn how to work with List & View Page Field Properties (PlainText) in PHPRad
+- [PHPRAD | View and List Page Master Details Relation](https://www.youtube.com/watch?v=1ZZZY5XSWDo): Learn how to configure View page and List Page in Master-Details in PHPRad.
+- [Configuring Select Field and Dependent Lookup in PHPRad](https://www.youtube.com/watch?v=arwTL7lOjIg): This video teaches how to Configure Select Field and Dependent Lookup in PHPRad Studio.
+- [How to Configure ListPage Fields in PHPRad](https://www.youtube.com/watch?v=5eeNFRamD0Y): This video shows how users can easily configure ListPage (fields) in PHPRad studio.
 - [User Record Management](https://www.youtube.com/watch?v=YB3E5L6vCuk&t=54s): This video demonstrate how to setup user record management.
 Where user is only allowed to edit, update, or delete his/her records.
 - [PHPRad User Authentication](https://www.youtube.com/watch?v=9F2t1q_Eovg): This video demonstrate how to setup user login and registration page in PHPRad.
 - [PHPRad Database Views](https://www.youtube.com/watch?v=a1qYcZWsq1s): This video demonstrate how to create and manage database views in PHPRad.